The name of the association is: European Internet Exchange Association (Euro-IX).

 1. All members of the association, the Member of the Executive Committee who is not a member of the association and all patrons shall have access to the general meeting.
 Suspended members shall have no access with due observance of the provisions of article 7, paragraph 7, and neither shall suspended Members of the Executive Committee have access.

 2. The general meeting shall decide about the admission of other persons than the persons mentioned in paragraph 1.

 3. Each member of the association that has not been suspended shall have the right to cast one vote.
 The Member of the Executive Committee that is not a member of the association shall have an advisory vote.

 4. Each member-legal entity should designate in writing a natural person who shall represent the member at the meeting and who shall exercise the right to vote on behalf of the member.
 The members-legal entities shall preferably designate one of their board members.

-1. The general meeting shall be chaired by the President of the association or by his substitute.
-If the President and his substitute are absent, then one of the other Members of the Executive Committee, to be designated as such by the Executive Committee, shall acts as chairman.
-If in this way the chairmanship cannot be provided for either, then the meeting itself shall provide its own chairman.
+1. The general meeting shall be chaired by the Chair of the association or by their substitute.
+If the Chair and their substitute are absent, then one of the other Members of the Executive Committee, to be designated as such by the Executive Committee, shall act as Chair.
+If in this way the Chair cannot be provided for either, then the meeting itself shall provide its own Chair.